FloopEver/csci599proj/AirSim/docs/meshes.md

 index=0
 for m in meshes:
-    # Finds one of the cube meshes in the Blocks environment
+    # Finds one of the cube meshes in the Blocks environment.py
     if 'cube' in m.name:

         # Code from here on relies on libigl.
 Libigl uses pybind11 to wrap C++ code.
 So here the built pyigl.so